How to Read a VIN on a Car (Vehicle Identification Number)

 • The last six numbers of a Vehicle Identification Number are always the vehicle’s serial number and vehicle specific.

-• The first ten characters may be the same.
-However, the last six digits will be different on every vehicle.
+• The first ten characters may be the same, but every vehicle’s last six digits will differ.

 • The ninth digit or Check Digit may also be different on the vehicle.